RohitDSonawane/DE-VL_Project/startup_funding_project/PROJECT_DOCUMENTATION.md

 ### What We Wanted to Do
 - Clean up 3,036 startup funding records
 - Understand the data through analysis
-- Create 8 features for machine learning
+- Create 8 core features for machine learning
 - Build prediction models (Linear Regression + Random Forest)
 - Find out what drives funding amounts